BeyzaNurKeskinn/TRINITY/README.md

-TRINITY (Backend)
+# TRINITY Password Manager (Backend)

+## Overview

-This is the backend repository for the Trinity Password Manager, a secure application for storing and managing user passwords.
-It provides RESTful APIs for user authentication, password management, and administrative tasks.
-The backend is under active development, with the latest changes functional locally but not fully reflected in this repository.
+This is the backend repository for the Trinity Password Manager, a secure application designed for storing and managing user passwords.
+It provides robust RESTful APIs for user authentication, password management, and administrative tasks.
+While the backend is actively being developed with the latest changes fully functional locally, this repository may not yet reflect all the most recent updates.

+---

-Features
+## Features

-User Authentication: Supports registration, login, and JWT-based authentication with refresh tokens.
+* **User Authentication**: Supports user registration, secure login, and JWT-based authentication with refresh tokens for enhanced security.
-Password Management: Securely store, categorize, update, and delete passwords using AES encryption and BCrypt hashing.
+* **Password Management**: Securely store, categorize, update, and delete passwords using **AES encryption** for data at rest and **BCrypt hashing** for passwords.
-Admin Dashboard: Provides insights into user activity, password statistics, and category distribution.
+* **Admin Dashboard**: Gain insights into user activity, password statistics, and category distribution.
-Secure Password Reset: Verification code-based password reset via email.
+* **Secure Password Reset**: Offers a verification code-based password reset mechanism via email.
-Category Management: Admin features for creating, updating, and deleting password categories.
+* **Category Management**: Administrators can create, update, and delete password categories.
-Audit Logging: Tracks significant actions (e.g., user creation, password updates).
+* **Audit Logging**: Tracks significant actions within the application, such as user creation and password updates.
-CORS Support: Configured for secure frontend communication (http://localhost:5173).
+* **CORS Support**: Configured for secure communication with the frontend application (specifically `http://localhost:5173`).

+---

-Technologies
+## Technologies

-Java 17: Core programming language.
+* **Java 17**: The core programming language.
-Spring Boot 3.2.4: Framework for RESTful APIs.
+* **Spring Boot 3.2.4**: Framework for building robust RESTful APIs.
-Spring Security: JWT and role-based access control (USER, ADMIN).
+* **Spring Security**: Handles JWT and role-based access control (USER, ADMIN).
-PostgreSQL: Database for users, passwords, and categories.
+* **PostgreSQL**: The relational database for storing users, passwords, and categories.
-JPA/Hibernate: Database operations and entity management.
+* **JPA/Hibernate**: For seamless database operations and entity management.
-BCrypt: Password hashing.
-AES: Password encryption.
+* **BCrypt**: Used for secure password hashing.
+* **AES**: Employed for strong password encryption.
-JavaMailSender: Email functionality for password resets.
+* **JavaMailSender**: Facilitates email functionality for features like password resets.
-Lombok: Reduces boilerplate code.
+* **Lombok**: Reduces boilerplate code, making the codebase cleaner.
-Maven: Dependency management and build tool.
-SLF4J: Logging framework.
+* **Maven**: Manages project dependencies and handles the build process.
+* **SLF4J**: The logging framework used for application insights.

+---

-Project Structure
+## Project Structure
 TRINITY/
 ├── src/main/java/com/project/Trinity/

 │   ├── Config/                # Security and exception handling configurations

-│   ├── Controller/            # REST controllers for auth, user, password, and admin │   ├── DTO/                   # Data Transfer Objects for API requests/responses
+│   ├── Controller/            # REST controllers for auth, user, password, and admin

+│   ├── DTO/                   # Data Transfer Objects for API requests/responses

 │   ├── Entity/                # JPA entities (User, Password, Category, etc.)

 │   ├── Filter/                # JWT authentication and authorization filters

 │   ├── Repository/            # JPA repositories for database operations

-│   ├── Service/               # Business logic for user, password, and email services │   ├── Util/                  # JWT and AES encryption utilities ├── src/main/resources/
+│   ├── Service/               # Business logic for user, password, and email services

+│   ├── Util/                  # JWT and AES encryption utilities

+├── src/main/resources/

 │   ├── application.properties # Database, JWT, and email configurations

 ├── pom.xml                    # Maven dependencies and build configuration

 Setup Instructions